music-encoding/music-encoding.github.io/CONTRIBUTING.md

 ### Step 2: Clone to local machine

-In order to work with the repo offline you neet to clone the code to your local machine, e.g. by clicking the green “Code” button at the top and following one of the corresponding instructions.
+In order to work with the repo offline you need to clone the code to your local machine, e.g. by clicking the green “Code” button at the top and following one of the corresponding instructions.

 ### Step 2: Create a new branch